gundaminu/gundamshill/index.md

 window.onload = function() {

-var hashtags = ['GUNDAM', '1000xgem', 'ETH', 'x100coin', 'CryptocurrencyNews']
+var hashtags = ['1000xgem', 'ETH', 'x100coin', 'CryptocurrencyNews']

 var influencers = ['jakegagain','adameshelton','chinapumpcn','z_Humphries','altcoindailyio','altcryptogems','altcoinpsycho','chiqshoes','ipdaman','icedknife','cryptojourneyrs','elonmusk','austinashelton','cryptosuperape','brenthewolf','cz_binance','justinsontron','cryptowizardd','watcherguru','jonerlichman','vitalikbuterin','satoshilite','apompliano','erikvoorhees','Akon','wale','delcrypto','ericcryptoman','fomonacci007','realdogen','cryptoskullx','ismeshcrypto','cryptobrass','shitc0in','chirocrypto','falldamagecrypt','crypto_bitlord7','cryptotigercall']

 var shill_messages = [
    "Ser, have you seen 🤖$GUNDAM🤖?
 It just launched with a fire whitepaper & epic game development with casino cooming soon. www.gundaminu.xyz", `@Gundaminutoken $GUNDAM is here to start the anime revolution and over the #crypto space with a fire casino game.
-This is going to be the next big anime token.
+This is going to be the next big anime token. #GUNDAM

 📊: dexscreener.com/ethereum/0xD4d4634406Aa2dF9B747b3d27AB2EFaD6d418f38
 💻: gundaminu.xyz
 🚀: t.me/gundaminutoken
   `,
-  `Don't forget to spread the word about 🤖 $GUNDAM 🤖 to everyone you know, just launched, the community is rising fast & will be overtaking the anime space soon!
+  `Don't forget to spread the word about 🤖 $GUNDAM 🤖 to everyone you know, just launched, the community is rising fast & will be overtaking the anime space soon! #GUNDAM

 📊: dexscreener.com/ethereum/0xD4d4634406Aa2dF9B747b3d27AB2EFaD6d418f38
 💻: gundaminu.xyz
 🚀: t.me/gundaminutoken
   `,

  "@" + influencers[Math.floor(Math.random()*influencers.length)] + " bro, you know when you see something & you know it's going to be EPIC!
 YOU GOTTA SHARE IT WITH THE WORLD!
 I see $GUNDAM, and I get it!
-They're on the way to the moon & beyond. t.me/gundaminutoken"
+They're on the way to the moon & beyond. t.me/gundaminutoken
+#GUNDAM"
   ]